promised-ai/redpoll-website/content/blog/gamma.md

 updating, and distributing a model file, but let's focus on task utility for the moment.

-Let's begin with inference — roughly the equivalent of _prediction_ in the traditional ML sense.
-We have prepared a data file with the 1/3rd of the `class` values `NaN`'d out; the same values as in the `X_test` samples above, for _apples-to-apples_ comparison's sake.
+Let's begin with inference (prediction) of the target.
+We have prepared a data file with the 1/3rd of the `class` values `NaN`'d out — the same rows as in `X_test` above, for _apples-to-apples_ comparison's sake.
 We then created a _braid file_ from that data and started up a server on it locally.
-That done, inference, along with many other operations, are a simple matter to execute.
+That done, inference, along with many other operations, is a simple matter to execute.

 ```python
 import pybraid